Titanic: Retrieval and burial of the dead

 Once the massive loss of life became known, White Star Line chartered the cable ship CS Mackay-Bennett from Halifax, Nova Scotia, Canada, to retrieve bodies.
-Three other Canadian ships followed in the search: the cable ship Minia, lighthouse supply ship Montmagny and sealing vessel Algerine.
+Three other Canadian ships followed in the search: the cable ship CS Minia, lighthouse supply ship Montmagny and sealing vessel Algerine.
 Each ship left with embalming supplies, undertakers, and clergy.
 Of the 333 victims who were eventually recovered, 328 were retrieved by the Canadian ships and five more by passing North Atlantic steamships.
 (Note: Most of the bodies were numbered; however, the five passengers buried at sea by Carpathia went unnumbered.)

 The first ship to reach the site of the sinking, the CS Mackay-Bennett, found so many bodies that the embalming supplies aboard were quickly exhausted.
 Health regulations required that only embalmed bodies could be returned to port.
 Captain Larnder of the Mackay-Bennett and undertakers aboard decided to preserve only the bodies of first-class passengers, justifying their decision by the need to visually identify wealthy men to resolve any disputes over large estates.
 As a result, many third-class passengers and crew were buried at sea.
 Larnder identified many of those buried at sea as crew members by their clothing, and stated that as a mariner, he himself would be content to be buried at sea.

 Bodies of passengers of the Titanic were numbered as they were brought aboard.
 Physical characteristics, clothing, identifying marks, and personal effects were all documented.
 Personal effects were stored separately, labelled with the same body number, and valuables were locked up by the purser.
 Without enough material or space to handle bodies and their belongings, the crew had to triage.